Elections & Voting Explained

 Why do people vote the way they do?

 One of the biggest problems for political scientists is to try to explain why people vote the way they do because there are so many different factors that can influence a voter’s choice and people cannot always clearly express the reasons for their choice.
+Here we look at social, rational choice and class alignment.

 Evidence of Partisan dealignment